ChipChippity/Catastrophe-Crow-Wiki/docs/game.md

 # Known Characters

 !!! note "Extensive Details"
-    More detailed explanation about The Characters can be found in [The Characters Section of The Main doc](/main/#characters)
+    More detailed explanation about The Characters can be found in [The Characters Section of The Main doc](./main/#characters)

-## Within The Real and Fictional universe
+## Where we left off

 ### Adam Butcher